OpenNebula/website/content/7.0/product/control_plane_configuration/high_availability/frontend_ha.md

 <!--# OpenNebula Front-end HA -->

-OpenNebula provides a built-in mechanism to ensure high availability (HA) of the core Front-end services - `opennebula` (i.e., daemon `oned`) and `opennebula-scheduler` (i.e., daemon `mm_sched`).
-Services need to be deployed and configured across several hosts and a distributed consensus protocol to provide fault-tolerance and state consistency across them.
-Such deployment is resilient to the failure of at least a single host (it depends on the total number of hosts).
+OpenNebula provides a built-in mechanism to ensure high availability (HA) of the core Front-end daemon, `oned`.
+Services need to be deployed and configured across several hosts, and a distributed consensus protocol enforced to provide fault-tolerance and state consistency across them.
+Such deployment is resilient to the failure of at least a single host, depending on the total number of hosts.

 In this section, you learn the basics of how to bootstrap a distributed highly available OpenNebula Front-end.